 I had just disassembled my motorcycle to store it for the winter.
 I quickly assembled it and drove to Amsterdam.
-His parents had a grocery store in the Albert Cuypstraat, but Joop was in Leen Seegers’ the house.
-He would be waiting in the gate.
+His parents had a grocery store in the Albert Cuypstraat, but Joop was in Leen Seegers’ house.
+He would be waiting by the gate.
 I had to drive by and he would jump up on the back seat.

 The house was surrounded by police.
-I rushed into the street, the door opened.
+I rushed into the street; the door opened.
 Joop ran out, jumped up and off we went.
 We soon had the police behind us.
 We drove up the Haarlemmerweg and then into a playground.
-Our pursuers drove past us and we could “quietly” complete our task.
+Our pursuers drove past us, and we could ‘quietly’ complete our task.

 At 10.30, Joop had to catch the night train to Paris, which at that time stopped in Brussels.
 He caught the train at the very last moment.
-Numb, really stiffened from the cold, he rolled off the motorcycle, a Belgian comrade picked him up and half carried him to the train.
+Numb, really stiffened from the cold, he rolled off the motorcycle.
+A Belgian comrade picked him up and half carried him to the train.

 I never saw him again.
 We were captured at the same time.
 I sat in Hamburg for nine months alone in a cell, later I was taken to Sachsenhausen.